Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 Customize this template and make it your own!Edit and Download

-In the example above, the background photo and color scheme of the cover page establish the topic of the white paper.
-You can tell at first glance that it’s going to be about nature or the environment.
+In the example above, the background photo and color scheme of the cover page establish the topic or the type of content it's focused on, that it’s going to be about nature or the environment.

 Look for ways to make your title more enticing, maybe by making the text bigger, a different color or as a section in a separate line.

-Last but not least, add your logo on the cover page of your white paper to turn it into a branded document.
-That way, it will help increase your brand awareness and recall when your white paper is shared among your audience.
+Last, but not least, add your logo on the cover page of your white paper to turn it into a branded document.
+That way, it will help increase your brand awareness and recall when it's is shared among your audience.

 3. Add a Table of Contents